Taking better Landscape Photographs

 To avoid this, lock your camera's auto focus by keeping the shutter button half-depressed whilst the area you want to focus on is in the centre of the frame.

-Then reframe using The Rule of Thirds for the best composition before
+Then reframe using The Rule of Thirds for the best composition before taking the photo.

 The second most common problem with walking photos is camera shake - where the camera is moving at the time the photo has been taken.
 To reduce camera shake, always try to use both hands to hold the camera - and tuck your elbows in underneath the camera instead of sticking them out.